MrMADS28289/Blogs_Galaxy_Server/readme.md

 *   **User Authentication:** Secure user registration and login using JWT.
 *   **Blog Management:** Create, read, update, and delete blog posts.
 *   **Comment System:** Add and retrieve comments on blog posts.
+*   **Admin User Management:** Administrators can view, update roles, and delete users.
+*   **Admin Comment Management:** Administrators can delete any comment and view all comments.
 *   **Database Integration:** Seamless data persistence with MongoDB.
 *   **Error Handling:** Centralized error handling and validation.